-Assessment

-The first floor comprises of linens, robes and furniture which can be used for storing items in the event of a flood.

-a nood.

-The development is an detached dual occupancy that is not a form of multi storey residential development and therefore this section does not apply as there is no basement park car parking or the like.
+Assessment The first floor comprises of linens, robes and furniture which can be used for storing items in the event o a flood. f The development is an detached dual occupancy that is not a form of multi storey residential developmen and therefore this section does not apply as there is no basement park car parking or the like. t and therefore this section does not apply as there is no basement park car parking of the like. - F

-100